cpanagopoulos/Blockchain-1/README.md

   * Once the nodes are running successfully, open the MyCrypto app to send a tx!

 6. Once the MyCrypto app loads, you will need to change the network setting before sending a transaction:
-  * Click _Change Network_ at the bottom left of the app, and select _+ Add Custom Node_ and fill out the fields asssociated with your network
+  * Click _Change Network_ at the bottom left of the app, and select _+ Add Custom Node_ and fill out the fields asssociated with your network.
+  * NOTE: you will need to update the Network to _Custom_ in order to test on your network.
+If you don't remember your Chain ID, you can find it in the JSON file previously         created.

 7. Now you will need to open your node address to send a tx:
   * you will get a prompt that says you are sending yourself a transaction.
 This is OK as we are testing the process.